gayathrialluri/Plant-Disease-Classification/README.md

 **🌱 Project Overview**

 This work aims to automatically classify cotton leaf and plant diseases using image data and advanced deep learning techniques.
-According to the report, the system:

-Uses VGG19, ResNet18, and InceptionV3 individually.
+• Uses VGG19, ResNet18, and InceptionV3 individually.

-Combines VGG19 + ResNet18 using a stacked ensemble (meta-learning) for final prediction.
+• Combines VGG19 + ResNet18 using a stacked ensemble (meta-learning) for final prediction.

-Evaluates models using Accuracy, Precision, Recall, and F1-Score.
+• Evaluates models using Accuracy, Precision, Recall, and F1-Score.

-Shows that the meta-model ensemble outperforms individual models.
+• Shows that the meta-model ensemble outperforms individual models.

 **🖼️ Dataset Details**

 The dataset includes four classes: